 If your car catches fire, remain calm.
 Signal and immediately move over to either the shoulder of the road or another safe stopping place.
 Place the car in park and turn off the ignition.
 Because these situations are often overwhelming, many people forget to take these vital steps and as a result, end up making the situation much worse.
 Make sure that everyone is out of the vehicle and away from the flames.
 The next important step is to call 911.
 If the fire is under the vehicle’s hood, you should under all circumstances avoid opening the hood because this will add oxygen and make the fire worse.

 It is important to remember that no possession is worth your life.
 Make sure to safely exit your vehicle as soon as possible if your car catches on fire.
-If you are injured in a car fire and another party is responsible, you need to speak with an experienced accident attorney immediately.
+If you are injured in a car fire and another party is responsible, you need to speak with an experienced auto accident attorney immediately.
 Contact Jay Trucks & Associates to schedule an initial free case evaluation during which time we will discuss your various available options to obtain compensation for your injuries and suffering.
-With over 150 years of combined legal experience, our Michigan accident lawyers will help you get all of the compensation you deserve from the insurance company.
+With over 150 years of combined legal experience, our Michigan injury lawyers will help you get all of the compensation you deserve from the insurance company.